kvhng/H-M-Seasonal-Trends-Analysis/README.md

 * Sales Channel Performance: An evaluation of online vs. in-store transactions over time, highlighting the dominant sales channel and enabling marketing teams to prioritize strategies that maximize revenue growth

+An interactive Tableau dashboard can be located on Tableau Public [here](https://public.tableau.com/app/profile/kevin.phung8155/viz/HMVisualisation/Dashboard1).

+The SQL queries utilized to inspect, clean, and prepare the data can be found [here]

+The Excel workbook containing the exploratory data analysis and findings documentation can be found here

 ## Executive Summary
 ### Overview of Findings